|Name: Baby Jesus Trail||Author's Rating:|

 |Special Considerations: May require a State Trust Land permit (see update on permit page).|

 |How to get there: Catalina is north of Tucson.
 Take Oracle Road, which turns into SR 77 to Golder Ranch Road and turn right.
 Follow Golder Ranch until it turns to dirt, go through the cattle guard and take an immediate left on E. Equestrian Trail.
 Drive on this well graded dirt road for about a half mile and you'll see a corral on the right (Waypoint 008).
 Park here if you have a car.
 Follow the 4wd road to Waypoint 001 (see GPS directions) to trail head.
 If you have a high-clearance 2wd truck or 4wd, you can drive down this road to the Sutherland Wash and park at the trailhead.
 Click here for directions.|

 The trail climbs its way up the west side of the Catalina Mountains under the Samaniego Ridge.
-It takes you up from the Sutherland Wash, behind the Baby Jesus Ridge past Wooden Trough Spring and up to the Sutherland Wash 4WD road.
-From there you can access the trails in Catalina State Park, do a loop or turn around and come back the way you came.
+It takes you up from the Sutherland Wash, behind the Baby Jesus Ridge and to the Wooden Trough Spring.
+That's as far as I took it, but you can keep going until it hits the Sutherland Wash 4wd road and do a loop or turn around and come back the way you came.

 At Waypoint 002, you will start crisscrossing a wash for the next ½ mile or so.
 If you are lucky enough to be on the trail after a decent rain, this wash may be running and you might have the opportunity to catch a rare desert waterfall.